bertjebertjek/esm_bc_template/README.md

 ## Installation

 The fortran code can be found here: [github.com/NCAR/ESM_bias_correction](https://github.com/NCAR/ESM_bias_correction).
 (Compile and link to the executable `esm_bias_correction` in the main folder.)
-Make sure to use the branch 'discontinuous time' if you want to bias correct per month.
+Make sure to use the branch 'discontinuous time' (currently only available at [Bert's github](https://github.com/bertjebertjek/ESM_bias_correction/tree/discontinuous_time), awaiting PR on NCAR github ) if you want to bias correct per month.
 Otherwise the time variable output from the esm fortran code will be incorrect, and the postprocessing scripts will result in an error.
+You can overwrite the erroneous time variable but this can easily lead to mistakes.

 The compressed CMIP6 models: `/glade/campaign/ral/hap/trude/CMIP6/FORCING/NOAA_SNOW`